aakarshit15/celestia-2025-website/README.md

    - Base repository: original repository
    - Base branch: main
    - Head repository: your fork
-   - Compare branch: your feature branch
+   - Compare branch: main (of your forked repository)

    If working with a dev branch (Option 2):
    - Base branch: main